 Here we've linked to some of the more active sites:

 Vesternet's Technical Support can also help with some problems, but it should be remembered that building your Smart Home yourself is mostly about self-help and self-learning.
 To that end we also have a huge number of guides, application notes and FAQs available for the controllers we sell via our Guides and Technical Resources sections.

 Some manufacturers offer paid support, so you can get help with other aspects of your Smart Home Controller, for a fee!

 The Vesternet Recommended Range of Smart Home Controllers

 There are many different manufacturers offering Smart Home Controllers and at Vesternet we've pretty much seen and used them all over the last few years.
-Using our wealth of experience and expertise we've compiled a comparison chart covering FIVE manufacturers to give you an easy to view point of reference.
+Using our wealth of experience and expertise we've compiled a comparison chart covering FOUR manufacturers to give you an easy to view point of reference.

 Samsung acquired the SmartThings brand during 2014 and since then they've made incremental improvements to the platform as well as releasing several successful iterations of Smart Home Controller.

 SmartThings started life as a purely Cloud based system, meaning that everything ran within the mighty Samsung Cloud Services.
 Nowadays there's more local processing within the SmartThings Controller itself, meaning that some functionalities can run locally so that certain automations driven by Zigbee or Z-Wave devices will not have to make a round trip from the device, to the SmartThings Controller, up to the Cloud, and back.

 Recently Samsung have stepped away from the hardware side of the SmartThings offering and instead now offer two separate platforms called "Works With SmartThings" and "Works as a SmartThings Hub".
 Aeotec have taken over the existing SmartThings hardware product line, you can read more about this announcement here.